philcarter/COMP-109-Syllabus/evaluation.md

 Four tasks worth 0 points.
 Failure to complete any of those four tasks by the second week of the semester will result in being dropped from the course.

 ### Assignments
-40 activities each worth between 15 and 35 points for a total of 760 points.
+40 activities each worth between 20 and 40 points for a total of 800 points.
-   *   8 Textbook Lessons 15 points each
+   *   8 Textbook Lessons 20 points each
-   *   16 End of Module activities
+   *   8 End of Module activities 20 points each
    *   8 SAM Training 20 points each
-   *   8 SAM Projects 30 points each
+   *   8 SAM Projects 40 points each

 The bottom page of the syllabus provides a schedule for your assignments.
 The files for the assignments have specific deadlines.
 In order to get credit for the assignments, you must complete all of the work listed for that assignment.
 You will submit each week two assignments.

 ### Tests
-Each test consists of an exam and a project, each worth between 50 and 70 points for a total of 240.
+Each test consists of an exam and a project, each worth between 40 and 80 points for a total of 200.
 The exams and projects will be objective in nature and designed to test your understanding of terminology as well as skill development.
 The exams will be administered online using SAM and expected to follow the code of conduct for academic honesty.

 ### Extra Credit
-There are no scheduled Extra Credit Activities.
+   *   8 End of Module activities 4 points each
+   *   Discussion posts

 ## Course Grade Scale